Building at 138–142 Portland Street

 138–142 Portland Street is a historic commercial building located at the address of the same name in Boston, Massachusetts.

 Description and history

 The five-story, Beaux Arts style building was designed by Stephen Codman and built in 1896.
+Codman later collaborated with the French architect and MIT professor Constant-Désiré Despradelle under the firm name Codman & Despradelle, producing several other significant buildings in Boston including the Berkeley Building (1905) on Boylston Street, considered one of the finest examples of Beaux-Arts architecture in the city.
+The building was constructed for owner Catherine E. Tarbell and the Boston branch of the National Casket Company moved in as a tenant shortly after its completion, eventually becoming the largest manufacturer and supplier of caskets in New England by 1906.
+The building benefited from rail access for regional shipping in its early years..
 The first floor has modern storefronts; the next three levels have brick pilasters separating the window bays with cast stone architraves.
 A cornice line separates the fifth level from the lower ones, and has oxeye windows at the building's rounded corners, and a dentillated cornice.
 It has also been classified as a Classical Revival building.

 The building was listed on the National Register of Historic Places on September 5, 1985, and included in the Bulfinch Triangle Historic District on February 27, 1986.